ecmwf/IonBeam/docs/architecture.rst

 All integration happens through the one Arrow Flight endpoint hosted by the core service.
 Data sources register their dataset and stream observations in with ``DoPut``; exporters subscribe with ``DoExchange`` and stream built datasets back with ``DoGet``. :doc:`flight-interface` specifies the full contract.

-Internally, an event bus carries control messages: source triggers and dataset availability, never bulk data.
-The bus is in-memory in single-process deployments and Valkey streams otherwise, so events reach subscribers regardless of which replica produced them.
-The Flight endpoint subscribes on behalf of connected clients and pushes events down their ``DoExchange`` streams; integrators never interact with the bus directly.
+.. mermaid:: service-topology.mmd
+  :zoom:

+Clients initiate every Flight RPC.
+For subscriptions, a client opens a long-lived ``DoExchange`` stream over which the core sends triggers or dataset notifications.

+An internal event bus carries source triggers and dataset notifications.
+Observation and dataset payloads do not pass through this bus.
+Single-process deployments use an in-memory implementation; distributed deployments use Valkey streams.

+The Flight endpoint connects each client subscription to the event bus and sends messages over the client's ``DoExchange`` stream.
+Integrators do not access the event bus directly.

 Storage
 -------